gasgit/TA-Project-/readme.md

 ### Efficiency

 Even with the files prepared having only word lengths, nouns removed etc the word list are quite large.
-Most of the processing time in this script is getting permutations.
+Biggest cost to the processing time in this script is getting permutations.

 InputLetters @: 0.0002859999999999946 seconds
 Get perms @: 0.315546 seconds
 Parse file @: 0.380085 seconds